 - Integrate multi-disciplinary course offerings as a plan to develop themselves as a whole

 - Demonstrate the ability to provide works on subjects relating to human existence: social, political, philosophical, technological, and cultural through selected areas of study

 - Create or design a project in Computer Applications I or II

 - Completion of Literature research paper

-The Liberal Studies major is part of Lackawanna’s Accelerated Part-Time program, which allows students to obtain an associate degree in a little over two years on a part-time basis.
+The Professional Studies major is part of Lackawanna’s Accelerated Part-Time program, which allows students to obtain an associate degree in a little over two years on a part-time basis.